isMandyCoding/Learn-to-code-javascript/README.md

 ### Data Types:
 We're going to stick with the basics, so We wont be going over EVERY data type in javascript, but you you can read a more comprehensive list [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).

-Feel free to try these code samples out in your developer console(I'll show you how) or your repl!
+Feel free to try these code samples out in your [repl](https://repl.it/)!

 #### Numbers: